Keller picks up another feature victory

 Jeremy Keller is off to a fast start to the racing season at Dacotah Speedway.

-The Bismarck driver ran to a feature victory on Friday night in the IMCA Modifieds during Friday night’s program.
+The Bismarck driver ran to a feature victory on June 10 in the IMCA Modifieds during Friday night’s program.
 With three feature wins in four outings – and four top-5 finishes – Keller is the early points leader in the class.

 Shawn Strand of Mandan and Marlyn Seidler of Underwood, who both finished in the top six of the feature, each won heats.